 When each department prepares educational material, it is difficult to compare them.
 Having that material stored on the same LMS clarifies whether or not organizational consistency is being maintained.

 Consistency is important to knowledge management because it helps to make sure that all your employees are receiving equivalent information.
 Notice I did not say “the same” information.
 Sometimes, the information will be the same such as company-level items: values, goals, etc. Often, the information will be very similar.
 Safety procedures are one example.
 Then, there is the specific information belonging to the procedures, tasks, etc. of each department.
 This will often be different.
 Yet, overall, the information will be consistent company-wide.
+To do some easy knowledge checks using quizzes to asses their level of knowledge in certain areas.

 8. Keep employees up-to-date to confirm knowledge management